Welcome | Forum | Young scholars | Textbook | Summer school | Teaching materials | Previous workshops | About

-Book main - Chapters - Lectures - Code - Contributors - For authors
+Book main - Chapters - Lectures - Materials - Contributors - For authors

 How can a cell maintain itself as a living being?
 Living cells, shaped by billions of years of evolution, have developed many ways to adapt to their environment, for example by regulation of gene expression.
 But the rules of physics and chemistry enforce certain boundaries on what cells can achieve and how they can allocate their own resources.
 Shaped by evolution, cells are able to "do certain things right", and our goal is to uncover some of the principles behind this.

-In our free and open textbook, to which anyone can contribute, we give an overview of established approaches to cellular economics, from descriptions of simple metabolic systems to cell growth, variability, and dynamic behaviour.
+In our open textbook, to which everyone is invited to contribute, we give an overview of established approaches to cellular economics, from descriptions of simple metabolic systems to cell growth, variability, and dynamic behavior.

-For more information about our project, please see our website for authors.
+For more information about our project, see our website for authors.

 To join us in writing this textbook, please get in touch!

-We release updated versions of the book every 3 months.
+Our book is being developed continuously, with updated versions released every 3 months.
 Below you can find the current version.
-Please note that our book is still work in progress.
-The book and all chapters (in a preprint version) are also available on zenodo.
+The book and single chapters (in a preprint version) are also available on zenodo.

 To cite this book: Economic Principles in Cell Biology (2024).
 The Economic Cell Collective.
 No commercial publisher | Authors open access book. doi: 10.5281/zenodo.8156386.

 The Economic Cell Collective is an informal international group of researchers.
-You are welcome to join!
+You are very welcome to join!

 The book is published under the Creative Commons license CC BY-SA.
 This license allows you to share and adapt (also for commercial purposes) if you give appropriate credit, provide a link to the license, and indicate whether changes were made.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license CC BY-SA.